 July 14 – North Cascades Institute – 6:00 p.m. – I will be interviewed by their education manager Molly Harrigan.
 Click on NCI link to register for the talk!!

 Possessing the features of both a fjord and an estuary, Puget Sound is ecologically unique with its great depth, great diversity, and tremendous productivity.
-It is home for clams that live for 150 years, more than 250 species of fish, 14-foot-long sharks, and the largest octopus species on Earth.
-It has tideflats that have provided a bounty of food for thousands of years, underwater forests as complex as any terrestrial ecosystem, and deep canyons home to animals smaller than a grain of salt and as big as a school bus.
+It is home for clams that live for 150 years, more than 250 species of fish, great, teeming schools of herring, and underwater forests as complex as any terrestrial ecosystem.
+It has tideflats that have provided a bounty of food for thousands of years, intertidal zones that may have the longest continuous use by humans of any regional habitat, and species such as salmon and orca that are as integral to the human inhabitants as to the more than human inhabitants.
 But Puget Sound ecosystems have also suffered from human behavior including shoreline armoring, overfishing, toxin and pollutant runoff, habitat destruction, and climate change-induced chemical and temperature changes.

 Chapter 1 – Birth of a Name

 Chapter 4 – Defending the Sound

 Chapter 6 – Seaweeds in the Sound (Kelp)

 Chapter 8 – Old Fish and New Laws (Rockfish)